Capoeira

 At first, there was only one “style” of Capoeira: the original style used as a tool and expression of the African slaves far from their homeland.
 Within this original Capoeira, “capoeiristas” sought beauty and freedom, movement and dance, and also a weapon to protect themselves from the perils of a life in slavery.

-It was only in its native Bahia that Capoeira stayed alive, and it was from here that it would see its rebirth.
+It was only in its native Bahia that Capoeira stayed alive, and it was from there that it would see its rebirth.
 In the early part of the twentieth century, Capoeira was almost single-handedly rescued by one man: Mestre Bimba.
 After a group of foreign diplomats was awed by a Capoeira demonstration by Bimba and his students, the Brazilian government finally decided to recognize Capoeira as a unique native-born cultural art form, deserving of protection.
 Opening the first legal Capoeira academy in 1932, Mestre Bimba also sought to make Capoeira “legitimate”.
 He developed a new style of Capoeira known as “Regional”.
 This style brought structure and sound teaching methods to the art, but unfortunately downplayed the use of the music and the more playful movements of Capoeira.

 Practitioners of the older style of Capoeira, commonly referred to as “Angola” style, felt an essential aspect of the art was being lost as the Regional style spread and flourished under Bimba and his students.
 To them, Capoeira was losing its roots and connections to the past by over-emphasizing the sport and exercise aspects of the practice.
 In contrast, they highlighted Capoeira as an art form, where music and playful movements were a key to understanding the true nature and spirit of Capoeira – an expression of the people struggling for freedom and self-knowledge.
 The most important name of Capoeira Angola was Mestre Pastinha.